Justin Bieber Takes The Ice With West Point Hockey Team

 Justin Bieber spent his Saturday playing hockey with the West Point hockey team.
-The 23-year-old singer made his way to West Point, New York to take the ice with the Army cadets.
+The 23-year-old singer made his way to West Point, New York, to take the ice with the Army cadets.
 Bieber wore a number six jersey that belonged to forward Nick DeCenzo.
 It happens to be the same number that Bieber wore when he played hockey in his youth, and also the number that Bieber’s little brother Jaxon wears.

 Some of the West Point players took to social media after the game to post pictures of them with the singer.
 The West Point hockey team made sure to let people know that Bieber was on his best behavior while visiting the military academy.
 There is a photo on the West Point Hockey Twitter page of the Biebs with the team in the locker room standing around, not on, the West Point logo.
 The caption reads “Bieber knows the rules…respect the logo.”